murex/tv-shows-app/README.md

 # Introduction

-This project is an Angular based project that showcases the basic capabilities of Angular.
-It displays TV shows, their details and their main cast.
+This project is Angular based that showcases the basic capabilities of Angular.
+It displays TV shows, their details, and their main cast.

-The `main` branch contains boiler-plate files used to develop the app into the final functioning version in `tv-shows-app` branch.
+Under the branch `main`, you can find the boiler-plate files that are the starting point for building this application!
+To view a full working version, you can checkout and run the branch `tv-shows-app`

 <kbd>![image](https://user-images.githubusercontent.com/29376981/121323175-45a87c80-c918-11eb-84d2-1e8803e688b4.png)</kbd>